Why Wound Healing is Slower as You Age

-- Be sure to get up and move, and not sit or lay down in the same position for hours without any movement.
+- Be sure to get up and move and not sit or lay down in the same position for hours without any movement.
 This will help reduce or eliminate the potential for pressure sores or pressure-based injury.

-- Avoid friction on injured areas or on skin in general.
+- Avoid friction on injured areas or on the skin in general.
 Moisturizing lotion on healthy, uninjured skin can help a great deal.